 4. Cost efficiency

 Firstly, as the effects of an advertisement are not constrained by geographic boundaries, businesses do not need to place so many advertisements as before.
 Secondly, with digital marketing, businesses can directly sell their products to customers.
 The payment to local distributors can be saved.
-Thirdly, people who browse the information of a product on the Internet or social media platforms are usually those who have the tendency to purchase or are at least interested in the product.
-Thus, this avoids invalid clicks and ineffective advertisements to a certain extent.
+Thirdly, people who browse information about a product on the Internet or social media platforms are usually those who tend to purchase or are at least interested in the product.
+Thus, this helps to avoid invalid clicks and ineffective advertisements to a certain extent.
 All these save costs for businesses.

 Many websites and applications can track people’s browsing history.
 This enables websites and applications to provide people with personalized content.
 Since more targeted information is delivered to each consumer, a consumer is more likely to find needed products and make a purchase.